 Are the words of Thomas More’s Utopia in a modern English translation identical to the Utopia an early modern reader would have read?
 Is the modern edition packaged the same way it was in 1518 or 1556?
 If not, what has happened to the text over the years?
 What might we be missing?

 Though the modern teaching editions may not emphasize it, all works of literature are mediated by the physical and textual forms in which they appear at different points in time.
 Shakespeare’s King Lear, for instance, existed in two distinct printed versions in the early seventeenth century.
 Rather than make those versions visible for readers and students, editors have long opted for an artificial “conflated” text, one that gathers the choice bits from each version to create a new, ideal version of King Lear, but one that never existed for its historical readers.
 Edited works of literature, especially mass-market editions intended for students, tend to erase the signs of such textual mediation in order to summon forth what appears to be a stable, definitive text.
+Do you want to know how to win as quickly as possible?
+Play with the 50 freispiele right now.
+There's a lot of money and fun!

 But the real history of literature is messy.
 It is a history of versions.
 It is a history of different formats, media, and audiences.
 It is a history of authorial revisions, but also of publishers’ decisions, printers’ mistakes, and editorial interventions.
 It is also a history of readers—of sympathetic, hostile, inane, bored, doodling, and/or transfixed individuals reading in specific times and places.
 Literature does not exist outside of these historical contexts; rather, it is inextricably bound to the vicissitudes of history.